winstonmhango23/air-framework-tutorials/series-tutorials/04-forms-and-validation.md

 Forms are the primary method for collecting user input in web applications.
 Air provides several approaches for creating, handling, and validating forms, leveraging both its Air Tags system and Pydantic's powerful validation capabilities.

+Unlike traditional web frameworks that require separate template files for form markup and backend validation logic, Air unifies these concerns through its Python-based approach.
+This means you can define forms, their validation rules, and their rendering all in one place, making maintenance and consistency much easier.

 ## Creating HTML Forms with Air Tags

 Let's start by creating basic HTML forms using Air Tags: